open5e/open5e/static/markdown/characters/races/elf.md

 **Keen Senses.** You have proficiency in the Perception skill.

-**Fey Ancestry.** You have advantage on saving throws against being `srd:charmed`, and magic can't put you to sleep.
+**Fey Ancestry.** You have advantage on saving throws against being [charmed](http://localhost:3333/gameplay-mechanics/conditions#charmed), and magic can't put you to sleep.

 **Trance.** Elves don't need to sleep.
 Instead, they meditate deeply, remaining semiconscious, for 4 hours a day.
 (The Common word for such